aryobarzan/Sketchnoting/README.md

 Some minimal work has been done to update the third-party packages and fix some Swift-related issues, such that the app can be built using the latest Xcode version.

+## Git LFS

+Note that Git LFS (Large File Storage) has been used for this repository due to the inclusion of two ML models.
+(FastTextWordEmbedding.mlmodel, distilbert-squad-384_FP16.mlkitmodel)

 ## Installing the app and running
 To build and run the application on a physical iPad or on an iPad simulator, follow these steps: (Note that you need a macOS device and Xcode)